buildbot/buildbot/master/docs/manual/cfg-schedulers.rst

 This is the original and still most popular scheduler class.
 It follows exactly one branch, and starts a configurable tree-stable-timer after each change on that branch.
 When the timer expires, it starts a build on some set of Builders.
-The Scheduler accepts a :meth:`fileIsImportant` function which can be used to ignore some Changes if they do not affect any *important* files.
+This scheduler accepts a :meth:`fileIsImportant` function which can be used to ignore some Changes if they do not affect any *important* files.

 If ``treeStableTimer`` is not set, then this scheduler starts a build for every Change that matches its ``change_filter`` and statsfies :meth:`fileIsImportant`.
 If ``treeStableTimer`` is set, then a build is triggered for each set of Changes which arrive within the configured time, and match the filters.